PLATINUM2023

 NBAF is governed by a board of directors that is representative of Atlanta's business, community and civic leadership.
 The board meets monthly and oversees progress on program implementation, fundraising, finance and organizational sustainability.
 The Executive Director Is an acknowledged leader with experience in a Fortune 500 company and as executive director of a youth based non profit.
 The program staff includes working artists with experience in program development and management.

 NBAF operates under the guidance of a strategic plan.
-The current plan ends in 2021 and the 2022-24 plan is being finalized.
+The current plan ends in 2026.

 How we listen